24 Organic & Natural Eye Creams for Dark Circles, Puffiness, & Wrinkles

 Taking care of the delicate skin around our eyes is essential for maintaining a youthful look at any age.
-The skin under and around our eyes is one of the first places to show the signs of aging like fine lines, wrinkles, and sagging skin.
-Our under eye skin is significantly thinner, doesn’t have as many oil glands, and can’t produce as much collagen or elastin as the skin on the rest of our face.
-This makes the under eyes more prone to moisture loss and dryness.
+It’s one of the first places to show the signs of aging like fine lines, wrinkles, and sagging skin.
+Our under eye skin is significantly thinner, doesn’t have as many oil glands, and can’t produce as much collagen or elastin as the skin on the rest of our face, making that area more prone to moisture loss and dryness.

 Still need a little help choosing the best organic skin care products for your skin?
 Then, check out The Ox Box!
 Each quarter, we’ll put together a box filled with premium organic skin care products hand-selected for your specific skin type and skin conditions.